Why Down Ballot Voting is Important

 In 2010, Republicans won state legislative and gubernatorial elections across the nation.
 This gave them disproportional control over the country’s redistricting process.
 According to the National Democratic Redistricting Committee (NDRC), Republican legislatures and governors used their power to redraw district boundaries to favor Republicans and ensure permanent majorities.
 This manipulation of district boundaries, or gerrymandering, diminished the voting impact of Democrats and minorities.

 On a local, state and national level, it’s vital that we all vote down the ballot.
-You can visit the San Diego County Democratic website for a Democratic Voter Guide with endorsed candidates and propositions in your district.
+You can visit the San Diego County Democratic website for a list of endorsements in your district.
 Also watch for local Go Team members who may be walking your neighborhood to provide door hanger guides directly to voters.